Vereyon/HtmlRuleSanitizer/README.md

 ### Configuration

-The code below demonstrates how to configure a rule set which only allows <strong>, <b>, <i> and <a> tags and which enforces the link tags to have a valid url, be no-follow and open in a new window.
+The code below demonstrates how to configure a rule set which only allows **strong**, **i** and **a** tags and which enforces the link tags to have a valid url, be no-follow and open in a new window.
+Good for comment processing.

 ```C#
 var sanitizer = new HtmlSanitizer();